marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  ### 🐍 Implementation with Python:

-The process of checking the distribution, calculating the skewness and imputating the nulls is **by far easier with Python**.
-As you can apply a script which automates the process and you do not have to repeat the same step for multiple columns.
+I applied a script which automates the process and you do not have to repeat the same step for multiple columns.

 My script in Python is: